Notes on the Geography of Brazil: Mato Grosso Road Trip

 All the big boys are here, ADM and Cargill as well as Bunge.

 Shall be go shopping?
 How about a combine that's lost its reel?

 You'll need a mean tractor to pull this one.

-A veteran 'dozer from the early days of land clearing.
+A 'dozer retired from the early days of land clearing.

 Can you believe it?
 We're in the pioneer backwoods.
 You'd expect semi-savages, barbaric backwoodsmen, yet here's a medical lab whose name does not provoke instant picketing, as it surely would in at least one more developed country.

 And here's a traffic circle in the same town.
 Can you believe it?
 How many communities in the American Midwest and Great Plains are willing to fund such stuff today?

 People here know which side their bread's buttered on.

 Outskirts of Cuiabá: we'll take a pass, but this picture gives you a fair idea of what lies ahead.
 Brazil will be Brazil.